-With almost eight million people worldwide taking to the streets in September 2019’s global climate protests, addressing climate change and other environmental issues has never seemed more urgent.
+With extreme weather events reported regularly in the media, and 2020 recorded as the joint hottest year on record, addressing climate change and other environmental issues has never seemed more urgent.
 Increasing levels of economic activity, supported by centuries of burning fossil fuels, has created significant stress across the world’s environmental resources, necessitating profound changes to modern society if we are to restrict warming to 2 degrees Celsius, as agreed in the 2015 Paris Agreement.

 Sustainable innovations will change the face of industries across the planet, which creates the potential for both winners and losers, making this a key area of interest for active investors.

 There are companies trying to solve these problems – and we want to find them.
 On a greener, cleaner planet, we believe that winners could include companies able to innovate and provide new products and services that mitigate environmental pressures.
 Losers could be established companies which do not adapt their business models or face rising financial/reputational risks owing to non-compliance with environmental policy.